 The automotive industry has developed for over 100 years, and vehicles, nowadays, no longer solely pursue performance but also focus more on energy efficiency, comfort and so on.
 To achieve this, many manufacturers have researched chassis control arms.
 One improved method is using aluminum alloy as the primary material for control arms.

 Aluminum alloy not only reduces unsprung mass1 but also improves fuel efficiency.
 Aluminum alloy control arms provide an effective approach to vehicle weight reduction and bring about significant performance enhancements.
 However, compared to steel, aluminum alloy has its limitations.
-We will discuss the features and various advantages of aluminum alloy control arms in a simple and understandable way and analyzes their potential applications in the future.
+We will discuss the features and various advantages of aluminum alloy control arms in a simple and understandable way and analyze their potential applications in the future.

 The current global annual sales of automobiles are approximately 20 million, requiring an average production of 55,000 cars per day.
 Therefore, if a material cannot be produced in large quantities, it cannot be considered as a material for control arms.

-Sufficiently robust
+Sufficiently Robust

 Lifespan